Dear seniors,

 From India, Bangalore

 Atul Sharma and Dinesh Divekar have given you excellent advice.
 I have only one more comment to make.
-You say that "And this manger is very good friend of mine as we share some common interest" I wonder if he is really a friend!!
-I also have a very good friend who takes pleasure in trying to wind me up and react.
+You say that "And this manager is a very good friend of mine as we share some common interests."
+I wonder if he is really a friend!
+I also have a very good friend who takes pleasure in trying to provoke me and get a reaction.
 I have known him for 40+ years.
 But he is only a family friend and has not worked with me.

-Like the saying goes "sticks and stones may brake my bones, but words do not hurt me".
-Kindly learn to shut year ears when he is saying things like that.
-As Dinesh says, it is easier to say that than put it into practice.
+Like the saying goes, "Sticks and stones may break my bones, but words do not hurt me."
+Kindly learn to shut your ears when he is saying things like that.
+As Dinesh says, it is easier to say that than to put it into practice.
 I have also reacted like you.
 God has been kind to me in that he has given me the capacity to forget things.
-So, I do not keep brooding over things and thus such incidents do not make me depressed.
+So, I do not keep brooding over things, and thus such incidents do not make me depressed.

 Like Judge Judy says, no one can provoke us.
-It's we that react to what others say or do.
+It's we who react to what others say or do.
 We have the option to react or walk away.

 From United Kingdom

-What you have said is completely correct , I did not report to my reporting person as I was not sure will he take this seriously or not , as I have previously mentioned that I have personally communicated the same to him that do not do insult me in front of others , as said by Dinesh divekar sir if I try not to respond on time (so that the conflict could be avoided) , he would have the tendency to do it again.
+What you have said is completely correct.
+I did not report to my reporting person because I was not sure if he would take this seriously.
+As I have previously mentioned, I personally communicated to him not to insult me in front of others.
+As Dinesh Divekar Sir mentioned, if I try not to respond on time (to avoid conflict), he may tend to do it again.

 From India, Coimbatore

-Shouting and screaming should be avoided - everywhere and particularly, in the workplace.
+Shouting and screaming should be avoided everywhere, particularly in the workplace.
 But then, sh*t happens.
 Move on.
 Possibly, the manager too has got the message now and will not mess with you so easily.
-Maybe, it was all for good - especially, if the issue is not escalating and the only aftermath is in your mind.
-Solution is easy - just shake it off!
+Maybe it was all for good, especially if the issue is not escalating and the only aftermath is in your mind.
+The solution is easy - just shake it off!

 From India, Delhi